-If governments can trust 256-bit encryption with their State secrets, if armies can trust it with their sensitive data and banks can trust it for protecting the financial information of billions of their customers, then we can definitely trust it for protecting the data of our organization.
+If governments can trust 256-bit encryption with their State secrets, if armies can trust it with their sensitive data and if banks can trust it for protecting the financial information of billions of their customers, then we can definitely trust it for protecting the data of our organization.

 Future of 256-bit encryption

 Some of you may also be wondering about the future of 256-bit encryption.
-You may be thinking it is fine that 256-bit encryption is best-in-class today, but will it remain as in future as computing power increases?
+You may be thinking it is fine that 256-bit encryption is best-in-class today, but will it remain as in the future as computing power increases?
 Well, the answer is yes.
 It will remain unbreakable for future years at least.
 The change in algorithm happens due to rising computing power and its mechanism.
-The CA/B forum always recommends to upgrade encryption strength due to the changing technological environment.
+The CA/B forum always recommends upgrading encryption strength due to the changing technological environment.

-So that was our explanation of how secure is 256-bit AES encryption.
+So that was our explanation of how secure is AES 256 bit encryption.
 The bottom line is that it’s the most secure encryption method that you can use today, and it’ll remain so in the foreseeable future.
 You can start using it for the security of sensitive data in your enterprise.
 If you still have any questions in your mind, share them in the comments below and we’ll try our best to answer them.